algrshn/resnet50/README.md

 Here is the plot of validation set accuracies (Top5 and Top1) as a function of epoch number:

 <img src='imgs_for_readme/learning_curves.png' alt='Results plot' height="480" />

+Abrupt increases in accuracy correspond to abrupt changes in learning rate.
+The achieved top 5 accuracy is 90.7%, top 1 - 72.8%.